MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/parports/locking-and-unlocking-a-parallel-port-for-use-by-a-parallel-device.md

 ---
-title: Locking and Unlocking a Parallel Port for Use by a Parallel Device
+title: Locking and Unlocking a Parallel Port
 author: windows-driver-content
 description: Locking and Unlocking a Parallel Port for Use by a Parallel Device ms.assetid: dbfa962e-9de8-4a9c-b962-24b53c41f35d